 Your garage door isn't closing all the way

 In this situation, you may have no problem with opening the garage door.
-The problem starts when you hit the button to close it and the door starts to close but seems to be unable to close all the way.
-There are a few things that can be happening in this situation.
+The problem starts when you hit the button to close it and the door starts to close.... but seems to be unable to close all the way.

-You should check the safety sensors to make there isn't a block between them.
-These are the electronic eyes near the base of the door track on both sides.
+- First, you should check the safety sensors.
+Verify if there isn't a block between them.
+Safety sensors are the electronic eyes near the base of the door track on both sides.
 They need to have a clear line-of-sight between them in order for the door to work properly.

 Your garage door doesn't open all the way

-For example, damaged and rusted rollers can effect this as well.
+- For example, damaged and rusted rollers can effect this as well.
 Rollers that have rust or damage have trouble rolling well.
-Make sure you check them to make sure they are working properly, and replace or lubricate them if needed.
+Check them to verify if they are working properly, and replace or lubricate them if needed.

 The remote isn't working

-It can be frustrating when you hit the button on the remote only to find that the garage door doesn't make the slightest attempt at moving.
-There are a few things you can check to make sure you know what the problem is.
+You hit the button on the remote and the garage door doesn't make the slightest attempt at moving.

 The door reverses before or after hitting the floor